Khiralla-kreditech/Credit_Review_digtalization/README.md

 # Credit_Review_digtalization:

-* The Monlty and weekly repot digitalization
+* The Monthly and weekly repot digitalization